-Dr. Bailey strongly urges you to push back your cuticles, not to cut them.
 The function of cuticles is to be a seal between your nail and your skin to maintain your natural skin barrier.
 The act of cutting your cuticles compromises this seal and increases your risk for infections; breaking the seal opens a pocket under the cuticle where germs can enter, grow, and thrive.
 Many of these infections can become severe enough to require surgical intervention.
 Simply: Don't Cut Your Cuticles!

 2. Nail Hardening Products

-Take Home Message for Nail Care for the Winter Months
+The Bottom Line for Nail Care for the Winter Months

-Arm yourself with proper moisturizing methods and products.
+- Arm yourself with proper moisturizing methods and products.

-Avoid harsh chemicals or other practices that dry out your nails.
+- Avoid harsh chemicals or other practices that dry out your nails.